 What I said about the millennials was slogan-like obviously, but in many ways it is true.
 I’m 30 years old and when I look at my friends and younger people, I can see how impatient we are and how difficult it is to wait.
 My grandparents couldn’t get married because of war.
 They had been engaged for 9 years.
 Waiting was painful, but they waited.
 I know they did great, the story is also romantic and all that, but I don’t think I’d be able to wait that long.

 When it comes to things much more trivial like social media or surfing the Internet, the millennials and possibly people in general - if I am allowed to generalize - don't want to wait at all.
 I don't think this is our fault really, we were made this way.
 The world around us is speeding up and we got carried away with its crazy pace.
 By now this should be clear - if a website is part of the business, it’s crucial to make its load time as short as possible.

 Site performance testing

 There are two ways to check your site's performance.
 Take a couple of people who are unfamiliar with it, tell them about your business goals and ask them to open the website.
 Then ask them what they feel about its load speed.
 I know that a small group doesn’t count as real research, but they are real users, and that page was made with them in mind.
 They should be satisfied.
 The satisfaction of SEO engines is also important but still secondary.
 If the feedback you get is that the page is too slow, warning signals should pop up in your head.

-The second method is to use tools like GTmetrix or Google PageSpeed.
-Both of them will score your WordPress site speed and list of recommendations that you might introduce.
+The second method is to use tools like Google PageSpeed or any from the Broadbandresearch list of speed testing sites.
+They will score your WordPress site speed and list of recommendations that you might introduce.
 If you feel safe about your web development skills, you can do some of the things on your own.
 If you’re hesitant, then ask web developers (like Chop-Chop) to do it for you.
 Depending on the page, some recommendations are more important than others.
 Let’s look at some of them.

 Site speed best practices